 There are a variety of ways you can prevent distracted driving, including:

 It can be frustrating to sustain an injury in a crash that was caused by a distracted driver.
 That’s why we’re here to help.
-The distracted driving injury lawyers at Belt, Bruner, & Barnett P.C. can ensure the driver is held accountable for their negligence and cause them to think twice before engaging in distracted behaviors again.
+The Alabama personal injury lawyers at Belt, Bruner, & Barnett P.C. can ensure the driver is held accountable for their negligence and cause them to think twice before engaging in distracted behaviors again.
 We can also fight for you to recover compensation for your medical bills, lost wages, and other damages.
 Schedule a free case consultation by contacting us at (205) 933-1500.